Your Halloween Candy Questions Answered

 Never consume treats from strangers that are homemade as you can never be sure of the ingredients.

-How to limit how much Halloween candy kids eat?
+How do you limit how much Halloween candy kids eat?

 It is a great idea to portion out Halloween candy to promote the healthy habits of moderation.
 Parents can separate the candy in different containers and provide the remainder in moderation or store for later in the freezer.